 Chalc Documentation

-Chalc is a Python package for computing chromatic Delaunay filtrations of labelled point clouds in Euclidean space, and their persistent homology.
-Chalc is named for chromatic alpha complexes, but it can also compute chromatic Delaunay–Čech and chromatic Delaunay–Rips filtrations.
-Chalc is written in C++ and relies on the Computational Geometry Algorithms Library (CGAL) for fast and accurate geometric computations, and Phimaker for persistent homology calculations.
+Chalc is a Python package for computing chromatic Delaunay filtrations of labelled point clouds in Euclidean space, and the associated 6-packs of persistent homology diagrams.
+6-packs are algebraic structures which can be used to quantify spatial relationships between various classes of points in a labelled point cloud, and chromatic Delaunay filtrations are a computational tool that make it feasible to compute 6-packs for low-dimensional labelled datasets.
+Chalc is named for chromatic alpha complexes, which were defined in [1], but the package can also compute chromatic Delaunay–Čech and chromatic Delaunay–Rips filtrations, which are computationally simpler and are based on the ideas in [2].
+Chalc is written in C++ and relies on the Computational Geometry Algorithms Library (CGAL) for geometric computations, Phimaker for persistent homology calculations, and Intel OneAPI Threading Building Blocks (TBB) for parallelism.

 Documentation index